SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/09-water_models.md

 {: .self_study_text :}

 ### Quality of different water models
 Let's have a look at the quality scores of different water models summarized in the figure below.
 The figure shows how quality score depends on the dipole and quadrupole moments.
-Interestingly the test models in which the moments were close to the QM values had low quality.
+Interestingly the tested models in which the moments were close to the QM values had low quality.
 And the models that scored better had moments very different from the QM values.
 {: .self_study_text :}
 - The test models in which the moments were close to the QM values had low quality.
 - The models that scored better had moments very different from the QM moments.